hmoats/kops/README.md

 Complete "Getting Started" document @ https://github.com/kubernetes/kops/blob/master/docs/aws.md

 This tutorial will ask you to install kops, kubectl and setup your AWS environment.
 The tuturial will require an AWS account where you can create various resources.
-I've used a personal AWS account in this tutorial and a public domain hosted by route53 (Scenario 1b).
-There are other domain options including optional DNS using a .local domain.
+I've used a personal AWS account in the [configuration example](#configuration-example) and a public domain hosted by route53.
+There are other domain options including optional DNS using a .local domain in the guides.

 ## Configuration example